thedev132/hcb/dev-docs/guides/infrafi-sweeps.md

 RawIntrafiTransaction.create(date_posted: tx[:Date], memo: tx[:"Account Activity"], amount_cents: tx[:Amount] * 100)
 ```

+All InfraFi transactions should be mapped to the HCB Sweeps organization; *
+*except** for Interest Capitalization transactions.
+These are auto-mapped to
+**Hack Foundation Interest Earnings**.

-After a batch of transactions has imported, HCB Sweep's balance reflects the sum
+After a batch of transactions has imported, HCB Sweep's balance should be
-of all interest capitalization transactions.
-That balance should increase at the
-end of each month when the Interest Capitalization transaction hits our account.
+exactly zero since all deposits and withdrawals are paired (and cancel each
+other out).
+In practice, a delay/time difference in syncing transactions between
+banks could cause the balance to be non-zero.
+However _in theory_, it should be
+zero.

 \- [@garyhtou](https://garytou.com) & [@sampoder](https://sampoder.com)